-February 12, 2022
+February 11, 2022

-Last day for "N" grade conversion of final grade (Fall Fall 2021 semester).
+Last day for "N" grade conversion of final grade (Fall Fall 2022 semester).
 Grade change forms must be received by Registrar BEFORE 5:00 PM.

-The Human Resource Development (HRD)
+- The Human Resource Development (HRD)

-Program and the online Master of Public
+Program and Master of Public Administration

-Administration (MPA) operate on an eight-week
+(MPA) programs operate on different calendars.

-calendar.
-Please view the Graduate Studies
+Please view the Graduate Studies Academic

-Academic Calendar posted online for these
+Calendar posted online for these programs.

-programs.
+- +All dates listed in the Academic Calendar are subject to change due to circumstances beyond the control of the Graduate Studies Office and every effort will be made to communicate those

-+All dates listed in the Academic Calendar are subject to change due to circumstances beyond the control of the Graduate Studies Office and every effort will be made to communicate those changes as soon as possible via email, the Graduate Studies web pages, and the Graduate Studies Newsletter, GRAD CLAS Notes.
+changes as soon as possible via email, the Graduate Studies web pages, and the Graduate Studies Newsletter, GRAD CLAS Notes.

-Spring 2022+
+Spring 2023+